JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/La_personnalite.md

 > 	> “The higher forms of intelligent intercommunication between human beings are greatly helped by the indwelling Adjusters.
 Animals do have fellow feelings, but they do not communicate concepts to each other; they can express emotions but not ideas and ideals.
 Neither do men of animal origin experience a high type of intellectual intercourse or spiritual communion with their fellows until the Thought Adjusters have been bestowed, albeit, when such evolutionary creatures develop speech, they are on the highroad to receiving Adjusters.
 >
 > Animals do, in a crude way, communicate with each other, but there is little or no *personality* in such primitive contact.
 Adjusters are not personality; they are prepersonal beings.
 But they do hail from the source of personality, and their presence does augment the qualitative manifestations of human personality; especially is this true if the Adjuster has had previous experience.”
-[LU 109:4.1-2](/fr/The_Urantia_Book/109#p4_2)
+[UB 109:4.1-2](/en/The_Urantia_Book/109#p4_2)

 **3. Adjusters and personality potential.**